light2023/Correlation-Analysis/Social Buzz README.md

 The dashboard highlights key areas of content that resonate most with audiences, providing a basis for optimizing future content strategies towards more engaging formats and categories.

+## Recommendations
+ Content Strategy:

+Focus on high-engagement categories such as Animals and Science by creating more diversified content within these themes.
+Optimize content formats by combining popular formats like Photos and Videos.

+ Content Distribution:

+Maintain a balanced content mix across various categories to cater to a wider audience.
+Use data-driven insights to guide the editorial calendar, prioritizing content that historically generates high engagement.

 ![Social Buzz](https://github.com/user-attachments/assets/7c06946a-ba1c-4a50-979c-aea15dee5102)